SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Lightweight Online Profiler

+In PyTorch, the host dispatches operators asynchronously, with the host and device progressing at different paces.
+Collecting execution times requires heavy profiling tools like NVIDIA CUPTI~\cite{cupti} or Huawei AscendCL~\cite{acl_profiling}, which generate large amounts of performance data on the device and incur high costs in data transfer and computation.
+To avoid this overhead, we omit execution time collection and generate swap policies based on operator sequences and iteration durations, as described in \S\ref{sec.policy}.

-In addition to collecting operator- and tensor-related data, the profiler must also capture the amount of memory in use during each operator’s execution.
-Furthermore, when a swap operation occurs (whether it's a passive swap triggered by OOM or an active swap guided by the policy), the profiler needs to log the swap location, tensor size, and other relevant details.
-With this information, we can reconstruct the actual memory usage of the training process without swaps and use it in policy generation, as depicted in Fig.~\ref{fig.reconstruct}.
+In addition to operator and tensor data, the profiler tracks memory usage during operator execution.
+When a swap occurs, the profiler logs swap details, including location, tensor size, and other relevant information.
+This data allows us to reconstruct memory usage without swaps and use it in policy generation.